Cavalier King Charles Spaniel: Temperament

-The breed is highly affectionate, playful, extremely patient and eager to please.
+The breed is playful, extremely patient and eager to please.
 As such, dogs of the breed are good with children and other dogs.
 Cavaliers are not shy about socialising with much larger dogs.
 They will adapt quickly to almost any environment, family, and location and suit city and country life.
 Their ability to bond with larger and smaller dogs makes them ideal in houses with more than one breed of dog as long as the other dog is trained.
 Cavaliers rank 44th in Stanley Coren's The Intelligence of Dogs, being of average intelligence in working or obedience.
 Cavaliers are naturally curious and playful, but also enjoy simply cuddling up on a cushion or lap, making them excellent companion or lap dogs for medical patients and the elderly.

 Cavaliers are active and sporting.
-Cavaliers are successful in conformation shows, obedience and agility and they also make wonderful therapy dogs due to their sweet, gentle natures.
-The breed is adaptable in their need for exercise, happy with either sleeping on the couch or taking long walks.
+Cavaliers are successful in conformation shows, obedience and agility and are frequently used as therapy dogs due to their calm disposition.

 The breed is well known for its loving temperament.

 They have an instinct to chase most things that move including vehicles on busy streets, and so most Cavaliers will never become "street-wise".
 As they tend to regard all strangers as friends, members of the breed will usually not make good guard dogs.
 Spaniels have a strong hunting instinct and may endanger birds and small animals.
 However, owners have reported that through training their Cavaliers live happily with a variety of small animals including hamsters and gerbils.

 The Cavalier's coat requires weekly brushing, but no trimming.
 However, some owners prefer to trim their Cavalier's long feathers and slippers that can become very dirty when walking or playing outside.